How To Livestream From Remote Locations

 Videographers can connect their HD or 4K cameras to the unit via SDI or HDMI, and up to eight channels of embedded audio are supported.

 For productions in which 4K is not required, TVU One V3 is the right solution.
-Like the 4K model, V3 has six embedded modems and support for four more external modems via USB, offers IS+ and AVC H.264 and HEVC H.265 encoding, supports SDIand HDMI camera inputs and up to eight channels of embedded audio.
+Like the 4K model, V3 has six embedded modems and support for four more external modems via USB, offers IS+ and AVC H.264 and HEVC H.265 encoding, supports SDI and HDMI camera inputs and up to eight channels of embedded audio.
 The main difference between the two is that V3 does not support 4K contribution.

-TVU Nano also hosts the entry-level version of TVU Router, a convenient solution for basic wireless network access.
+TVU Router, a convenient solution for basic wireless network access.
 Similarly, a professional version of TVU Router runs on TVU One.
 Both offer a reliable means to do high-speed transfers of files from the field, such as stories shot and edited on location that must be transported to a studio.
 TVU Router supports Aspera and FileCatalyst to accelerate transfers as well as Panasonic’s AVC-ULTRA camcorders and P2 Cast cloud-based news production system.

 Learn more ways how to take advantage of remote broadcasting with our full-length guide on remote production.
 There you can find step-by-step cases to help you use remote broadcasting to your highest capability.